RenStu/logic/README.md

 ## What is nothing?

 The logical essence [NOT BEING] is analogous to an abstract constant, that is, its infinite negations and subnegations transcend time.
 All these infinite negations take  place in the absence of time.
 The inability of logic to negates itself, even for a small interval, would make logic [be] illogical in that interval, which would break the primordial premise of logic, [NOT BEING].
-Logic is like an algorithm composed only of a self-executing constant, a infinite and generalized recursion, a simultaneous sequence.
+Logic is like an algorithm composed only of a self-executing constant, a infinite and generalized recursion.

-It is simpler to visualize this simultaneous sequence by imagining a horizontal bar  **▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅** .
+It is simpler to visualize this generalized and infinite recursion by imagining a horizontal bar  **▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅▅** .
 This bar is formed by infinite black vertical slices or lines.
 So there are infinite ways to negate the first logical moment and each infinitesimal slice of the bar will be the beginning of a different sequence or expansion.
 When determining any of the slices for the first logical moment, immediately all other slices of the population (in the left and right ranges of the chosen slice) are different expansions for the second logical moment, and so on.
 In other words, expansions are generalizations, and there is no slash range that has not already been negated for any logical moment.

-So this simultaneous sequence is an infinite and generalized recursion in the absence of time ()the best definition of constant) which according to the English online dictionary [Collins](https://www.collinsdictionary.com/dictionary/english/constant), is something that repeats itself continuously, uninterruptedly and permanently, something unalterable.
+This generalized infinite recursion in the absence of time is the best definition of a constant, the best definition of constant, which according to the English online dictionary [Collins](https://www.collinsdictionary.com/dictionary/english/constant), is something that repeats itself continuously, uninterruptedly and permanently, something unalterable.

+The experience of time is conducted by the consciousness, a specific and non-generalized expansion.
+Time is not a quantity related to the simultaneous nature of this generalized and infinite recursion, but rather by the order or sequence of each specific expansion, which is nothing more than the observation of the order of the changes of each logical moment of the expansion.
+This order of each logical moment only makes sense in particular expansions, because when generalized the primordial logic [NOT BE] is a transcendent constant that mirrors or represents the infinite possibilities of a probabilistic n x n matrix.

 ## What are waves?